-TEKNIA MANUFACTURING GROUP, S.L.U. ("Teknia" or the "Issuer"), a private limited company (sociedad limitada) incorporated under the laws of Spain with registered office at Barrio San Agustín, s/n, 48230 Elorrio (Vizcaya), registered in the Commercial Registry of Vizcaya, Volume 3,702, Page 22, Sheet BI-23069, and with Tax Identification Number B-48984090 and LEI code 9598001382GF2BG2PP33, will request the admission (incorporación) to trading of commercial paper notes (the "Commercial Paper") which will be issued under the "Commercial Paper Programme Teknia 2022" (the "Commercial Paper Program" or the "Program") in accordance with the provisions set out in this Base Information Memorandum (the "Information Memorandum") on the Alternative Fixed-Income Market (Mercado Alternativo de Renta Fija) ("MARF").
+TEKNIA MANUFACTURING GROUP, S.L.U. ("Teknia" or the "Issuer", and jointly with the entities of the Issuer's group, the "Group"), a private limited company (sociedad limitada) incorporated under the laws of Spain with registered office at Barrio San Agustín, s/n, 48230 Elorrio (Vizcaya), registered in the Commercial Registry of Vizcaya, Volume 3,702, Page 22, Sheet BI-23069, and with Tax Identification Number B-48984090 and LEI code 9598001382GF2BG2PP33, will request the admission (incorporación) to trading of commercial paper notes (the "Commercial Paper") which will be issued under the "Commercial Paper Programme Teknia 2023" (the "Commercial Paper Program" or the "Program") in accordance with the provisions set out in this base information memorandum (the "Information Memorandum") on the Alternative Fixed-Income Market (Mercado Alternativo de Renta Fija) ("MARF").

-This Base Information Memorandum for the admission to trading of the Commercial Paper is the one required in Circular 2/2018, of 4 December, of MARF, on admission (incorporación) and removal of securities on the Alternative Fixed-Income Market.
+This Information Memorandum for the admission to trading of the Commercial Paper is the one required in Circular 2/2018, of 4 December, of MARF, on admission (incorporación) and removal of securities on the Alternative Fixed-Income Market.